confluentinc/csid-jms-bridge/PROJECT.md

  1. JMS client data is available via kafka topics as configured
  2. JMS transactional data is not available until a commit has occurred
  3. Validate that messaging guarantees are being met (at-least-once)

+### Synching of Kafka Topics to JMS-Bridge Topics

+Upon this release a JMS client should be able to receive all data found in Kafka topics in similarily defined JMS topics.
+A configuration will be made available to setup the exposure of these topics to the JMS-Bridge with each configuration including information on the type of JMS message it should be converted to.

+Expected Changes:

+ 1. Configuration, now includes topic syncing setup
+ 2. Deployment, permissions must be granted to the JMS-Bridge Kafka principal to consume from all synced topics

+Features:

+ 1. Integration of Kafka topics to JMS-Bridge topics as configured
+ 2. Conversion of Kafka topic data to JMS message types as configured

+Features not included:
+ * large message support
+ * synchronization of message originating from JMS-Bridge to kafka topics

+#### Purpose

+To allow Kafka originating data to be used by JMS clients without code modifications.

+Users should validate that:

+ 1. message conversion works as expected and clients do not have issues with consuming them
+ 2. incorrect topic sync configuration is promptly and effectively communicated
+ 3. that sudden JMS-Bridge failure does cause Kafka originating messages to be missed (although duplication may occur)

 ### Clustering